RoseCityRobotics/common_platform/docs/source/slam/index.md

 path_planning
 ```

-- **Mapping** - Learn how to create maps of your environment using Cartographer
-- **Localization** - Understand how to localize your robot within existing maps
-- **Path Planning** - Plan and execute navigation paths

 ## Quick Start

 For a complete SLAM workflow, start with mapping to create your environment map, then use localization to navigate within that map.